Fluid flow in low aspect-ratio curved channels: from small to moderate Dean numbers: Intensity of secondary flows

 where the brackets denote the average over the cross-section.
 Fig. \ref{fig:secondI} shows the secondary flow intensity $I$ as a function of the Dean number for different curvature ratios.
 At low to moderate Dean numbers, the intensity of secondary flows increases with the Dean number.
 As $I$ increases progressively starting from zero, this suggests the absence of bifurcation at low Dean numbers.
 The curves tend to level off starting from $\mathrm{De}\sim 100$.
 The plateau depends on the channel curvature: the stronger the curvature, the higher is the asymptotic value of the intensity $I$.
 When $\delta$ increases from 0.006 to 0.14, the intensity of secondary flows increases from 4 to 18\% of the average flow velocity.

 \ref{fig:secondIxRe} shows that, when plotting $I\times \mathrm{Re}$ as a function of the Dean number $\mathrm{De}$, the curves corresponding to different curvatures collapse onto a master curve.
 This figure shows that there are clearly two trends when the Dean number is increased.
 At low Dean numbers, $I\times \mathrm{Re}$ scales like $\mathrm{De^2}$ or equivalently $I\propto\delta\mathrm{Re}$, whereas at moderate Dean numbers, $I\times \mathrm{Re}$ scales rather like $\mathrm{De}$ or in an equivalent way $I\propto \sqrt{\delta}$.
-Two scaling laws are suggested in eq. \ref{eq:I_corr}, and are added to Fig.\ref{fig:secondary_flow_intensity}b within the corresponding range.
+Two scaling laws are suggested in eq. \ref{eq:I_corr}, and are added to Fig.\ref{fig:secondary_flow_intensity}b within the corresponding range :

-The trends identified here are in agreement with the scaling analysis discussed in \autoref{sec:Dimensional}.
-While the contribution of the inertial terms to the momentum balance along the radial and axial directions (eqs. \ref{eq:NS_cyl}) is weak at low Dean numbers, the viscous and curvature terms balance each other, leading the dimensionless secondary velocity (components $\overline{v}_r$ and $\overline{v}_x$) to scale like $\delta\mathrm{Re}$.
+with a correlation factor $r^2$ equal to 0.9984 and 0.9953 for eqs. (\ref{eq:I_corr}a) and (\ref{eq:I_corr}b), respectively.
+The trends identified here are in agreement with the scaling analysis discussed in \autoref{sec:Dimensional} { for a fixed aspect ratio $\lambda$}.
+While the contribution of the inertial terms to the momentum balance along the radial and axial directions (eqs. \ref{eq:NS_cyl}) is weak at low Dean numbers, the viscous and curvature terms balance each other, leading the dimensionless secondary velocity (components $\overline{v}_r$ and $\overline{v}_z$) to scale like $\delta\mathrm{Re}$.
 However, at moderate Dean numbers, the viscous terms have negligible contributions to the momentum balance, and thus the dimensionless secondary velocity is expected to scale like $\sqrt{\delta}$.
 It might seem surprising that the viscous scaling applies up to $De\sim 50$.
 We expect that this limit, as well as the constant appearing in the linear-like trend are dependent on the shape and dimension of the cross-section. \\